DanielPNewman/training-docker-files/README.md

 		- `docker run --interactive --tty  --volume $(pwd)/to-mount:/training/to-mount --volume $(pwd)/scripts:/training/scrips danielpnewman/training-tools`

+5. You can close the terminal of an active docker session and then log back into it later using its CONTAINER ID, e.g:

+ 	- `exec -it d40b2796e7ca /bin/bash`

-5. Push updated docker image to docker hub:
+To push updated docker image to docker hub:

-	- `docker push danielpnewman/training-tools`
+ `docker push danielpnewman/training-tools`